-There are various ways in music to show an articulation and many symbols, signs or marks are designated for this purpose in musical notation.
+There are various ways in music to show an articulation or how a note(s) should be played.
+In particular, many symbols, signs, or marks are designated for this purpose in musical notation.
 Some of these symbols and marks are instruments specific while some are for general purpose.
-For example, string instruments are known for pizzicato (pizz), that instruct musician to pluck the string instead of bowing.
+For example, string instruments are known for pizzicato (pizz), that instruct musicians to pluck the string instead of bowing.
 While arco is an indication that normal bowing should resume.

 It’s very difficult to talk about articulation without exploring the wide range of types of articulation used in music. while it may be true that I can list almost all the articulations we have in music, a brief discussion on common ones will not be a bad idea.